-Priority Axis 5 Technical Assistance According to the Specifi implemented. ic Objective 5.1, the following types of actions will be Types of Actions Cooperation Program ing capacities of beneficiaries and applicants to present and 1.
-Actions for the improvement of the effective and efficient management of the Cooperation Programme and the latest Constant to a section that Management A should be added Setting up and managing of a Joint Secretariat supporting the Managing Authority and assisting the Monitoring Committee in the implementation and day-to-day management of the Programme; Preparing and implementing calls for proposals, including the development of guidance documents setting out the conditions for the support of operations; - Setting-up and implem Setting-up and implementing procedures for the quality assessment, monitoring and control of operations implemented under the Cooperation Programme; Collecting data concerning the progress of the Programme in achieving its objectives,
+Priority axis 5 - Technical Assistance According to the Specific Objective 5.1, the following types of actions will be implemented.
+Types of Actions ment of the effective and efficient management of the Cooperation Programme; apacities of beneficiaries and applicants to present and effectively implement projects.
+2. From the sure granding of process of constraints and approximate or process and constraint projects.
+1. Actions for the improvemen nt of the effective and efficient management of the Cooperation Programme - Setting up and managing g of a Joint Secretariat supporting the Managing Authority and assisting the Monitoring Committee in the 1 -to-day management of the Programme; Preparing and implement ting calls for proposals, including the development of guidance documents setting out the conditions for the support of

-Priority Axis 5 Technical Assistance as well as financial data and data relating to indicators and milestones, and reporting to the Monitoring Committee and the European Commission; Drafting and implementing the Programme communication strategy, including the setting up and implementation of information and communication measures and tools in line with Article 115 of the EU Regulation No. 1303/2013; Drafting and implementing the Programme evaluation plan and follow-up of findings of independent Programme evaluations; Setting up, running and maintaining a computerized system to record and store data on each operation necessary for the monitoring, evaluation, financial management, verification and audit (including data on individual participants in operations where applicable, in compliance with electronic data exchange requirements provided for in Article 122(3) of the EU Regulation No. 1303/2013 and in related implementing acts) and contributing to the reduction of administrative burden for beneficiaries; Setting up a network of national/regional authorities/Info point/ financial controllers, coordinated by the Joint Secretariat, with the purpose of exchanging information and best practices at cross-border level; Setting up and executing audits on the Programme management and control system as effectively implement proj Drafting of information of preparation of application of application, capacity of applicants to specific objectives and e Organizing trainings on management, reporting, the capacity of beneficing public procurement; Developing information meetings, targeted event to strengthen the invo Programme (also includit of macro-regional strated umbrella organizations); documents for applicants and beneficiaries to guide them in the ations and the implementation, evaluation, control and wed operations; , information, training and exchange events to strengthen the o develop applications directly contributing to the Programme- expected results; specific implementation issues such as project and financial , control, audit, communication and networking to strengthen aries to implement approved operations, new EU legislation on and exchange tools (e.g. analytical documents, bilateral nts, etc.) and organization of cross-border and national events lvement of relevant partners in the implementation of the ing authorities involved in the development or implementation egies, joint legal bodies operating in the Programme area and
+- Setting-up and implementing procedures for the quality assessment, monitoring and control of operations implemented under the Cooperation Programme; - Collecting data concerning the progress of the Programme in achieving its objectives, as well as financial data and data relating to indicators and milestones, and reporting to the Monitoring Committee and the European Commission; - Drafting and implementing the Programme communication strategy, including the setting up and implementation of information and communication measures and tools in line with Article 115 of the EU Regulation No. 1303/2013; - Drafting and implementing the Programme evaluation plan and follow-up of findings of independent Programme evaluations; - Setting up, running and maintaining a computerized system to record and store data on each operation necessary for the monitoring, evaluation, financial management, verification and audit (including data on individual participants in operations where applicable, in compliance with electronic data exchange requirements provided for in Article 122(3) of the EU Regulation No. 1303/2013 and in related implementing acts) and contributing to the reduction of administrative burden for beneficiaries; - Setting up a network of national/regional authorities/Info point/ financial controllers, coordinated by the Joint Secretariat, with the purpose of exchanging information and best practices at cross-border level; - Setting up and executing audits on the Programme management and control system as well as on operations.